-High-Risk: all clubs in the high-risk category will be required to have medical supervision present for all home events that involve competition and/or visiting participants.
+High and Moderate-Risk: all clubs in the high and moderate-risk categories will be required to have medical supervision present for all home events that involve competition and/or visiting participants.
 In order of preference, appropriate medical supervision would include: (1) a Certified Athletic Trainer; (2) standby coverage by certified EMTs with ambulance service.
 Although clubs are required to have designated Safety Officers present at all practices and events, Safety Officers alone would not suffice for medical coverage at a home contest or event.
-High-risk clubs do not have the option to decline the need for medical coverage.
-If appropriate medical coverage (as defined above) cannot be obtained, events may be canceled.
+High and moderate risk clubs do not have the option to decline the need for medical coverage.
+If appropriate medical coverage (as defined above) cannot be obtained, events may be canceled or rescheduled.